korziee/ts-protobuf-decoder/README.md

 - `xxd` is a cool tool, lets you decode the raw binary bits from a binary. (i.e. `xxd -b output.bin` => `00000000: 00101000 00000001`)
 - `hexdump` was very useful, `hexdump -C your-bin.bin` gives you an easyish to read byte separated print out.\
 - `protoc` is not well documented
-- tdd always so fun
+- tdd always so fun, like seriously so good.
+- reader/lexer/parser distinction made this a lot easier than I expected

 # Dev